Are you ever asked: why do you travel? To Travel is to Live – Hans Christian Andersen

 No one told you when to run, you missed the starting gun.

-David Gilmour and Richard Wright’s most pertinent lines in Time still resonate…
+David Gilmour and Richard Wright’s most pertinent lines above from Time, still resonate…

 In the old days